-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: The students will receive their marked work back and the answers to the assignment will be discussed in class.
 Typical mistakes will be highlighted to prevent repetition in the final exam.